This page organizes all the main course information and is used to distribute assignments and data sets. Throughout these pages, links are underlined.

 The flowpaths (also called flowlines) might not intersect the provided pourpoints, but only run near.
 You should use the SNAP POURPOINT function, with a snap distance of less than 5 meters, for this exercise.

 Create a detailed flowchart that describes your specific watershed workflow.
-This flowchart should include each step, the names of the specific ArcGIS tools you used, and the descriptive names of the output layers.
+This flowchart should include each step, the names of the specific ArcGIS tools you used, and the descriptive, understandable names of the output layers (not "out1," "out2", etc.).
 Any key parameters should also be noted on the flowchart (e.g., snap pour point distance).
 Export as a pdf, and turn in on Canvas.

 Week 5 - Deadlines

-- A pdf map of watersheds, with flowlines,
+- submit via Canvas a pdf map of watersheds, with flowlines,

-- A flowchart of your process, (see note on creation and the drawio tool, near the bottom of the rightmost column) and,
+- submit via Canvas a flowchart of your process, (see note on creation and the drawio tool, in the resources section below).

 Important!
-As noted in the more detailed materials provided earlier, DO NOT write your methods as an overtly sequential description, and DO NOT frequently refer to specific ArcGIS Pro tools.
-As in the example reports provided in the Week 2 resources column, professional reports rarely include this level of detail or form in their methods
+As noted in the more detailed materials provided earlier, DO NOT write your methods as an overtly sequential description in your report, and DO NOT frequently refer to specific ArcGIS Pro tools.
+As in the example reports provided in the Week 2 resources section, professional reports rarely include this level of detail or form in their methods

 Week 5 - Resources: Watershed Creation, 2nd Draft Details, Basics of Creating and Editing Story Maps